 self.next = next

-, marking the end of our list.
-This boundary is important because it tells us when to stop traversing and helps prevent errors.
-Unlike arrays that can instantly jump to any position, singly linked lists must always start at the beginning and follow the next
+The last node's next pointer points to null, marking the end of the list.
+That boundary tells you when to stop traversing and helps prevent errors.
+Unlike arrays, which can jump to any position instantly, singly linked lists always start from the beginning and follow the nextpointers until they find what they're looking for.

 # ListNode class for Doubly Linked List